svalinn/ALARA/doc/usersguide/outputtext.rst

 	-(na)->h-3 - (0.00306937)

- The level of indentation indicates the rank of this isotope:doc:`[G] <glossarytext.rst>' in the tree.
+ The level of indentation indicates the rank of this isotope:doc:`[G] <glossarytext.rst>` in the tree.
 This can be best seen by viewing the whole file and noting the line's relative indentation.
 The information given in such an entry is as follows:

-	**reaction type: (na)** This indicates the reaction type(s).
+  **reaction type: (na)**

+     This indicates the reaction type(s).

      If multiple reactions lead to this product, the reactions will be separated by commas.
 The information indicates the emitted particles only.
 Therefore, in this example, the reaction is an (n,na) reaction.
-Generally, standard symbols are used, such as 'n' for neutrons, 'a' for alpha particles, 'p','d','t' for the three isotopes of hydrogen, respectively, and 'h' for helium-3.
+Generally, standard symbols are used, such as 'n' for neutrons, 'a' for alpha particles, 'p','d','t' for the three isotopes of hydrogen, respectively,
+     and 'h' for helium-3.
 For all neutron reactions, an additional '*' is used to indicate that the product is in an excited isomeric state.
 Finally, for decay reactions the symbol '*D' is used.

-	**product nuclide: h-3** The product isotope's chemical symbol and atomic number.
+  **product nuclide: h-3**

+     The product isotope's chemical symbol and atomic number.

      In cases where the product is in an isomeric state, this will be followed by a letter (m,n,...) indicating which isomeric state.

 **truncation mode: -** This single character indicates the result of the truncation calculation at this node.

 	There are four possible results as follows: